JuliaLang/julia/doc/src/manual/faq.md

 As a package developer, you may prefer to develop for the LTS version, to maximize the number of users who can use your package.
 As per SemVer, code written for v1.0 will continue to work for all future LTS and Stable versions.
 In general, even if targetting the LTS, one can develop and run code in the latest Stable version, to take advantage of the improved performance; so long as one avoids using new features (such as added library functions or new methods).
-Patch releases to the LTS version generally occur approximately at the same time as releases to the Stable version.

 You may prefer the nightly version of Julia if you want to take advantage of the latest updates to the language, and don't mind if the version available today occasionally doesn't actually work.
 As the name implies, releases to the nightly version are made roughly every night (depending on build infrastructure stability).